digita-ai/coding-assets/README.md

-# Digita Configuration Repository
+# use.id Coding Assets Repository

-This repository provides a standard configuration for repositories and packages, used internally at Digita to adopt a uniform clean coding environment.
+This repository provides a standard configuration for repositories and packages, used internally at use.id and Digita to adopt a uniform clean coding environment.
 It contains the following configuration packages:

 - [`commitlint-config`](./packages/commitlint-config#readme)
 - [`eslint-config`](./packages/eslint-config#readme)